VGNMN: Video-grounded Neural Module Network to Video-Grounded Language Tasks: Introduction

-Similar challenges have been observed in image-grounded tasks in which deep neural networks often exhibit shallow understanding capability as they simply exploit superficial visual cues \cite{agrawal-etal-2016-analyzing, goyal2017making, feng-etal-2018-pathologies, serrano-smith-2019-attention}. \citet{andreas2016neural} propose neural model networks (NMNs) by decomposing a question into sub-sequences called \emph{program} and assembling a network of neural operations.
+Similar challenges have been observed in image-grounded tasks in which deep neural networks exhibit shallow understanding capability as they exploit superficial visual cues \cite{agrawal-etal-2016-analyzing, goyal2017making, feng-etal-2018-pathologies, serrano-smith-2019-attention}. \citet{andreas2016neural} propose neural module networks (NMNs) by decomposing a question into sub-sequences called \emph{program} and assembling a network of neural operations.
 Motivated by this line of research, we propose a new approach, VGNMN, to video-grounded language tasks.
 Our approach benefits from integrating neural networks with a compositional reasoning structure to exploit low-level information signals in video.
 An example of the reasoning structure can be seen on the right side of Figure \ref{fig:samples}.

-Video-grounded Neural Module Network (VGNMN) tackles video understanding through action and entity-level NMNs to retrieve video features.
+Video-grounded Neural Module Network (VGNMN) tackles video understanding through action and entity-paramterized NMNs to retrieve video features.
 We first decompose question into a set of entities and extract video features related to these entities.
 VGNMN then extracts the temporal steps by focusing on relevant actions that are associated with these entities.
-VGNMN is analogous to how human performs reasoning by gradually retrieving linguistic and visual information based on a set of high-level information, such as entities and actions.
+VGNMN is analogous to how human processes information by gradually retrieving signals from input modalities using a set of discrete subjects and their actions.

 To tackle dialogue understanding, VGNMN is trained to resolve any co-reference in language inputs, e.g. questions in a dialogue context, to identify the unique entities in each dialogue.
 Previous approaches to video-grounded dialogues often obtain question global representations in relation to dialogue context.
-These approaches might be suitable to represent general semantics in open-domain dialogues \cite{serban2016building} but they are not ideal to detect fine-grained entity-based information as the dialogue context evolves over several turns.
-However, in a video-grounded dialogue, it is empirical to dissect the dialogue context and detect the specific entity dependencies between questions and past dialogue turns.
+These approaches might be suitable to represent general semantics in open-domain dialogues \cite{serban2016building}.
+However, they are not ideal to detect fine-grained information in a video-grounded dialogue which frequently entails dependencies between questions and past dialogue turns in the form of entity references.